 As a result, student loans will usually be factored into a person’s income, because technically, it is income.
 A student who receives financial aid will be expected to use his or her income to support the children, even if he or she were previously attending school full time.
 At the very least, a court will usually impute at least minimum wage income to a student-parent who is receiving financial aid.
 In most cases, parents who were previously surviving only on student loan payments will need to get a job to help support their children while they are in school.

-If you receive financial aid and are worried about your child support payments, contact Ashby Law today.
+If you receive financial aid and are worried about your child support payments, contact Pacific Northwest Family Law today.
 Our experienced Washington family law attorneys will help you structure your child support agreement in a way that protects your financial future.
 To schedule an appointment, call our office today at 509-572-3700.